ppone/docs/integrations/stripe.md

 2. Click **Setup** on the payment method you want to accept.

+3. Click **Connect Payment Gateway**.

-3. Select **Stripe** as the payment gateway.
+4. Select **Stripe** as the payment gateway.

-4. Click **Connect With Stripe**.
+5. Click **Connect With Stripe**.
 You will be taken to Stripe's website where you can sign into your Stripe account and grant Invoiced access.

-5. After you've connected your Stripe account then the payment method you selected should be enabled.
+6. After you've connected your Stripe account then the payment method you selected should be enabled.

-6. If you are accepting ACH payments then you also need to accept the [Stripe ACH Terms of Service](https://stripe.com/docs/ach).
+7. If you are accepting ACH payments then you also need to accept the [Stripe ACH Terms of Service](https://stripe.com/docs/ach).

    *Please make sure you are first signed into your Stripe account in order to accept the ToS.*